Action for Primates

 'Waiters: Japanese macaques (Macaca fuscata) are used as 'waiters' as a means of attracting customers in Japan [§; §].
 The monkeys are forced to wear costumes, such as a waiter's shirt and skirt, and serve beer to guests and carry out other tasks.
 The animals are forced to walk on their hind legs.
 This 'bipedal walking' is normally used by these macaques over short distances.
 Forced, continuous locomotion in this manner, however, is not natural and might lead to joint and muscle damage.

-Picking coconuts: Macaques, primarily southern pig-tailed (Macaca nemestrina), are used to 'pick' coconuts in Malaysia and Thailand [§; §].
+Picking coconuts: Macaques, northern pig-tailed Macaca leonina) or southern pig-tailed (Macaca nemestrina), are used to 'pick' coconuts in Malaysia and Thailand [§; §].
 The macaques appear to be largely wild-caught [§; §].
 An investigation carried out in 2020, exposed the mistreatment and abuse of captive pig-tailed macaques, kept chained in terrible conditions and forced to climb trees and pick coconuts.
+Another study demonstrated the welfare of the macaques was not good [§].
 The public are not supportive of using monkeys to pick coconuts [§].